microsoft/mssql-jdbc/AppVeyorJCE/README.md

 ```

 ### Disclaimers:
 All contents within this directory originate from [this GitHub project](https://github.com/TobseF/jce-chocolatey-package).
+This project was added to allow us to test the Always Encrypted feature on AppVeyor builds.

 This is not an official project of Oracle.
 It\`s only easy of the manual installation: It downloads the JCE from oracle.com and unpacks it to the installed JDK.